5.2 Chromosomes and Genes

 Figure 5.2.2 Human male karyotype.
 There are 23 pairs of chromosomes per cell.
 The chromosomes in a pair are known as [pb_glossary id="2104"]homologous chromosomes[/pb_glossary].

-are coiled structures made of and .
-They are encoded with genetic instructions for making and .
-These instructions are organized into units called .
+Chromosomes are coiled structures made of DNA and proteins.
+They are encoded with genetic instructions for making RNA and proteins.
+These instructions are organized into units called genes.
 There may be hundreds (or even thousands!) of genes on a single chromosome.
 Genes are segments of DNA that code for particular pieces of RNA.
 Once formed, some RNA molecules go on to act as blueprints for building proteins, while other RNA molecules help regulate various processes inside the cell.
 Some regions of DNA do not code for RNA and serve a regulatory function, or have no known function.

 Human Chromosomes